-Testing in production (TiP) can be described as the process of performing several types of software tests in a production environment where it is accessible to the end users.
-It is quite rare to find a test environment that is exactly the copy of production environment, so the scale is not the same.
+Testing in production (TiP) can be described as the process of performing several types of software tests in a production environment where it is accessible to the end-users.
+It is quite rare to find a test environment that is exactly the copy of the production environment, so the scale is not the same.
 With most of the processes in software development, experts suggest considering the risks, rewards and best practices before moving to test in production.

-Testing in production becomes necessary in case of complex services, as it would become difficult to imitate a production environment and know how the service will be utilized by the users.
+Testing in production becomes necessary in the case of complex services, as it would become difficult to imitate a production environment and know how the service will be utilized by the users.
 The staging and the real environment are never the same.
 Some organizations might not have the budget to create this type of environment again that closely resembles the production environment, which is why they switch to testing in production.

 Test environments do have certain limitations, such as smaller capacity and smaller data volume, being different from the production environment.
 These limitations signify that the results are not always extendable to the production environment.
 It can be roughly said that it puts the software through the same distress as it will face in the “real world”.
-Some of the key aspects that one should have in mind while designing testing in production environment are as follows:
+Some of the key aspects that one should have in mind while designing testing in the production environment are as follows:

 # The data used for the testing should be encrypted as it is ‘real’.